finbourne/lusid-sdk-python-preview/sdk/docs/PortfoliosApi.md

     scope = 'scope_example' # str | The scope of the portfolio.
 code = 'code_example' # str | The code of the portfolio.
 Together with the scope this uniquely identifies the portfolio. property_keys = ['property_keys_example'] # list[str] | The property keys of the properties to delete.
 These must take the format              {domain}/{scope}/{code}, for example 'Portfolio/Manager/Id'.
-Each property must be from the 'Portfolio' domain. effective_at = 'effective_at_example' # str | The effective datetime or cut label at which to delete time-variant properties. (optional)
+Each property must be from the 'Portfolio' domain. effective_at = 'effective_at_example' # str | The effective datetime or cut label at which to delete time-variant properties from.
+The property must exist at the specified 'effectiveAt' datetime.
+If the 'effectiveAt' is not provided or is              before the time-variant property exists then a failure is returned.
+Do not specify this parameter if any of              the properties to delete are perpetual. (optional)

     try:
         # Delete portfolio properties